 The most common symptoms of Morton’s neuroma include pain when you wear narrow shoes.
 (This is a more common symptom for women than men.)
 As mentioned previously, you may experience pain in the ball of your foot.
 It could manifest as a sharp pain, or it could feel more like dull pressure.
 In some cases, the enlarged nerve could even leave the ball of your foot feeling numb.
 And the same is true for your toes, where you may also experience pain, a sensation of pressure, or numbness.

-I offer several different Morton’s Neuroma treatment options in my Houston podiatry practice.
-I always start with the simplest choice: having you change into wider shoes to reduce pressure on your metatarsal bones.
+We offer several different Morton’s Neuroma treatment options in our Houston podiatry practice.
+We always start with the simplest choice: having you change into wider shoes to reduce pressure on your metatarsal bones.
 This immediately reduces pressure on your nerve.
-I also tell my patients to steer clear of high heels.
+We also tell patients to steer clear of high heels.
 These shoes shift your body weight to the front of your foot, piling pressure on your inflamed nerve and magnifying the problem.

 But the injections and medications simply reduce inflammation; they won’t eliminate the Morton’s neuroma.
 In fact, for some patients, we may need to consider surgery after these treatment options.
 Yet many patients prefer to avoid injections, medications and invasive procedures.
-Plus they want an all-in-one lasting treatment option.
-So, for them, I now recommend treating Morton’s neuroma with Shockwave therapy.
+Plus they want an all-in-one lasting treatment So, for them, we now recommend finding Morton’s neuroma relief with Shockwave therapy.

 Essentially, the EPAT machine delivers thousands of sound waves to your inflamed nerve via the painless device head.
 These waves cause microdamage in your targeted nerve.
 But don’t worry.
 Instead of making more trouble, these tiny tears actually help your body understand that the nerve area is in trouble.
 As a result, it sends healing resources to the area at a much faster pace.
 In turn, your pain and inflammation reduces, often after just one treatment with Shockwave therapy.